BuckeyeSoftware/rex/doc/STYLE.md

 * Two spaces for indentation.
 * No tabs.
 * Do not indent nested namespaces.
+* 80-column soft limit.

+Here's some rationales for these rules.

+### Two spaces for indentation
+Two spaces for indentation is a compromise.
+C++ code tends to indent heavily due to the use of namespaces and classes, in addition, lambdas and nesting of lambdas in more "functional-style" code causes the code to move to the right, yet we still want to maintain sensible line-lengths, as too wide of line is harder to read and often is outside the viewport requiring horizontal scrolling in tools to even inspect.
+This is pretty important when looking at diffs, especially in a web-browser.
+Halving, or quarterning (depending on preference) the whitespace mitigates these problems while still being easy to work with.
+It's the style Google and LLVM uses too, if you're looking for some precedence.

+### No tabs
+Tabs for indentation would be ideal, but people often mix tabs and spaces when trying to "align" code, which completely falls apart the moment the tab width is different.
+Disallowing tabs means local alignment of code, which may be more visually pleasing to some, doesn't need to become a mess for others.

+### Do not indent nested namespaces
+For the same reasons as two spaces for indentation, too much indentation moves the code too far right.

+### 80-column soft limit
+It's a sensible line-length, even in the age of wide-screen displays.
+Lots of tools still operate on this assumption, including the web-browser when viewing diffs.

 ## Spacing
 Always put a space between all statements and the opening parenthesis of that